dlr-gtlab/gtlab-core/docs/user/faq.rst

 Q: How do I install GTlab?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-A: Use the installer or the maintenance tool described in :ref:`installation section <label_installation>`.
+A: Use the installer or the maintenance tool described in the :ref:`installation section <label_installation>`.

 .. rst-class:: faq-question